 Gnatcatcher family (Sylviidae)

-Small slim bird, 4” long.
+A small slim songbird.
 Bluish-gray back and head, light gray below.
 Long tail is usually cocked upward or flicked from side to side.
 Tail is black above, white below.
 White eye ring.

-Tiny cup is made of plant fibers and spider webs and covered with bits of lichen.
+Nest is a tiny cup made of plant fibers and spider webs and covered with bits of lichen.
 Nest is placed on a horizontal limb, 10 to 20 feet above the ground.
 Eggs are pale blue with dark spots.
 Clutch size – 4 to 5 eggs.

 Song is a complex rambling jumble of high-pitched phrases.
-Song is only heard early in the breeding season, during mid-March and early April.
+Song is only heard early in the breeding season, during mid- to late March and early April.
 Call, heard throughout the spring and summer, is a thin high-pitched series of “zeeeee” notes.

 In the Nature Park:

-Short-distance migrant, arriving mid-March to early April.
+Short-distance migrant, arrives mid-March to early April.
 Common in open woodlands throughout the Nature Park.